Kansattica/msync/README.md

 I recommend downloading the `.deb` file if you're on a x64 Debian-like system that can install it.
 Otherwise, I recommend downloading the release for your system with `install` in the filename.
 This version will store user data in the appropriate place for your system.
 The versions without `install` store user data in the same directory as the executable.
 See [the manual](MANUAL.md#a-note-about-msync_accounts) for more information.

 If you're on OSX, the builds for 10.15 use std::filesystem APIs that are only available on OSX 10.15.
+Not that you can download these any more- GitHub Actions removed support for pre-11 versions of macOS, so you'll have to build yourself if you're on an older macOS.

 If you would like to build `msync` yourself, read on.
 If you have a fairly recent version of CMake (3.12 or later), you can simply clone the repo, make a `build` directory, run CMake inside, and CMake will download and build `msync` and its dependencies automatically.